norlive/Mywebsite/README.md

 - JSON bodies are required for write operations.
 - The API returns structured error messages with appropriate HTTP status codes (400, 401, 404, 409, 500).

+### Media Uploads
+- Uploaded files are stored under `src/static/uploads` (created automatically on app start).
+- Filenames are randomized and sanitized; the API response returns a `/static/...` path suitable for saving on portfolio items.
+- Supported image extensions: jpg, jpeg, png, gif, webp.
+Supported video extensions: mp4, mov, avi, mkv, webm, m4v.
+- Adjust size limits via `MAX_UPLOAD_SIZE_MB` or change the destination folder with `UPLOAD_FOLDER`.

 ## Frontend Notes
 - `src/static/index.html` renders the public gallery and consumes `/api/portfolio`.
 - Media items open inside a modal with image/video support.
-- `src/static/admin.html` implements login, item creation, and deletion workflows.
+- `src/static/admin.html` implements login, item creation, deletion, and direct media uploads that feed the portfolio API.

 ## Database Seeding
 The production app no longer seeds data automatically.
 Use the provided CLI command; it inserts a trimmed set of sample records.
 You can customize `src/database/seed.py` or add your own scripts.